coingraham/terraform-challenge/README.md

 a readme that explains the scenario and the terraform folder and files that you'll need to build in order to complete the challenge.

+You can then create a new branch to test your solutions on.

 ### Important Note

 Building these challenges may incur some costs, the author should provide an estimate of the costs on